loopccoew/Buffer-6.0/Team 109 - Women Travel Safety/README.md

-# Women's Safety Application
+# Women's Travel Safety Application

-A command-line based C++ application to assist with women's safety by providing functionalities such as:
+A command-line based C++ application to assist with women's travel safety by providing functionalities such as:
 Finding the nearest police stations
 Calculating the safest route between two locations Ranking areas by safety